 Improving your GPA should be a goal whether you’re in high school or college, a freshman or a senior.
 A high GPA will look excellent on both a college application and a resume.
 Here are some steps you can take to improve your GPA:

 Set Aside Time To Study

-Studying before a test is a given, but you should also set aside time to study throughout the entire semester.
-This could include just reviewing information, practicing formulas or theories, studying with other students, or taking part in a study group on campus.
+Studying before a test is a given, but you should also set have a study session many times throughout the entire semester.
+This could include just reviewing information, practicing formulas or theories, studying with other students, or taking part in a study group or partner on campus.

 When you are having trouble raising your grade and extra studying isn’t doing the trick, or you can’t seem to grasp a specific class or subject, it may be time to consider working with a tutor.
 While in high school, your only option may be to hire a local or online professional.
 However, at college, there may be a few more choices.

 Many colleges and universities have dedicated tutor groups and sessions for each subject.
 If you’re curious, check the department web page or talk to your professor in that department.
 However, sometimes the sessions are only during particular times and classes or work may conflict.

 In the case you can’t make one of the department sessions, you may also want to look for a tutor on campus.
 Often times, students who excel in a subject or have previously taken the course will offer tutoring.
 You can find these students by visiting college boards around campus or in your department’s building.
 If you’re unsure, ask your professor if they have any recommendations.
 You also have the option of contacting a professional tutor either through the school, online, or in your community.
 If you do hire someone, make sure to ask about their rates and qualifications.

 If you want to improve your GPA, take some time out to talk to your teachers or professors.
 In high school, this may be only available during post session.
 However, in college, many professors will have office hours set aside to speak with students.
 Ask your professor if there is a good time to visit and explain your reasoning.
 They may be able to offer more advice on how to go about improving your grades in that particular course.